marionettejs/backbone.marionette/docs/marionette.templatecache.md

 still taking advantage of the template caching functionality, or want to customize how templates are stored and retreived, you will need to customize the `TemplateCache object`.
-The default operation of `TemplateCache`, is to retrive templates from the DOM based on the containing element's id attribute, and compile the html in that element with the underscore.js `template` function.
+The default operation of `TemplateCache`, is to retrieve templates from the DOM based on the containing element's id attribute, and compile the html in that element with the underscore.js `template` function.